CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 ### 5. Most Open Source maintainers are not motivated by pay

-Instead, they _enjoy_.
+Instead, they _enjoy_ some aspect of Open Source.
+They want to have _fun_.
-They may find joy in learning, helping, playing or just creating something they can _be proud of_, or just _finish_.
+They may find fun in learning, helping, playing or just creating something they can _be proud of_, or just _finish_, or any other number of things.
-Whatever their intrinsic motivation is, they spend their one irreplaceable, non-refundable resource on it: their time and attention.
+Whatever their motivation is – intrinsic or extrinsic - they are spending their one irreplaceable, non-refundable resource on it: their time and tuits.
 And when they encounter others with the same or similar interests and willingness to spend time and tuits, they may discover they created a fertile ground for friendships to develop.
 If you bring a transactional mindset into this fertile ground, the others will rightfully look at you as someone who says "If I give you $100, will you be my friend?"